The Body Farm (novel)

 The Body Farm is a crime fiction novel by Patricia Cornwell.
 It is the fifth book in the Dr. Kay Scarpetta series.

 Plot summary

-Kay Scarpetta is called in to assist in the investigation of the brutal murder of 11-year-old Emily Steiner in rural North Carolina, whose murder resembles the handiwork of a serial killer who has eluded the FBI for years.
+Fictional sleuth Kay Scarpetta is called in to assist in the investigation of the brutal murder of 11-year-old Emily Steiner in rural North Carolina - a murder resembling the handiwork of a serial killer who has eluded the FBI for years.
 Scarpetta is joined by her ingenious and rebellious niece, Lucy, an FBI intern with a promising future in Quantico's computer engineering facility.
-To help with the investigation, Scarpetta turns to a clandestine research facility in Tennessee known as the Body Farm.
-There she finds answers to Emily Steiner's murder.
+To help with the investigation, Scarpetta turns to a clandestine research facility in Tennessee known as "The Body Farm".